tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-5/README.md

   - I placed these files in a `client/` directory, matching the namespace `tt::chat::client`.
 This keeps the directory structure consistent with the namespace, making it easier to locate files and understand the project organization.
   - This approach improves maintainability and scalability, especially as the project grows.
 - What namespace and directory structure should you use?
 Why?
+  - I used the `tt::chat::client` and `tt::chat::server` namespaces for the `Client` and `Server` classes, respectively.
+The files are organized into `client/` and `server/` directories, each containing their own header and implementation files.
+This mirrors the namespace hierarchy in the directory structure, making it intuitive to find and manage code.
+It also helps prevent naming conflicts and keeps related code grouped together, which is especially helpful as the project grows.

 ## Programming Sense of Taste